Dreaming of You (Selena album): Development

 On March 1, 1991, at a Capitol Records showcase, Selena debuted English-language tracks from her planned pop album.
 San Antonio Express-News critic Ben Tavera King praised her Whitney Houston-like ballad style, dynamic choreography, and rhythmic range, calling her the perfect artist at the ideal time for a mainstream breakthrough.
-On April 23, Selena told The Monitor that Capitol Records planned a September release, with a completed MTV-bound music video for "Where Did the Feeling Go?".
-That same month, at a Market Square concert, A.B. announced she had secured a global EMI contract and would be "up there with all the guys."
+On April 23, Selena told The Monitor that Capitol Records planned a September release, with a completed MTV-bound music video for "Where Did the Feeling Go?"
 Selena continued discussing the project while promoting her third Spanish-language studio album, Entre a Mi Mundo (1992), which spent eight months atop the Regional Mexican Albums chart, setting new sales benchmarks for female Tejano artists.
 She recorded "Missing My Baby" (1992) to prove her crossover readiness, but the album was repeatedly delayed as the label urged her to grow her fan base first.
-Tensions rose when Abraham opposed her relationship with guitarist Chris Pérez, fearing it might derail her career.
-Pérez was fired but reinstated after their April 2, 1992, elopement, with Abraham later embracing him as family.
 While Capitol Records publicly expressed confidence in Selena's crossover prospects, noting that they were actively cultivating her career in preparation for her crossover album, Behar and EMI Latin attorney, Stephen Finfer, met internal resistance, with Finfer baffled at the label's failure to see her potential.
 They considered moving her to sister label SBK Records.
 By August 1992, Selena told Billboard she had begun recording demos for SBK, but in October said full production would wait until 1993.
-In February 1993, Abraham told the San Antonio Express-News she was set to release a dance-pop record with SBK.